 The Toyota GT86 uses the same formula as its predecessor: a small engine with decent power spinning the rear wheels.
 In its current avatar, the 86 makes 197hp and 205Nm out of a 2.0-litre inline-four engine that powers the rear wheels.
 On paper, the numbers are unimpressive.
 Yet when you drive this car, you will realize the 86 is very light on its feet.
 With a direct, responsive steering, a wide track, and a slick gearbox, bigger cars can be left behind if you know just how to push the little Toyota around.

-That concludes our list of inexpensive cars in UAE you can take to the racetrack.
+That concludes our list of inexpensive cars you can take to the racetrack.
 Although the Dubai Autodrome has no restrictions on what type of car you can bring to the races, wouldn’t it be better if you took a purpose-built machine for those high-adrenaline track weekends?